NGA Members Login

 Kirstie gained communications and marketing experience in the financial services sector, and prior to joining NGA, worked for a large multi academy trust.
 She also achieved a BA in Business Management and Marketing at Keele University.
 Kirstie is currently completing the professional diploma in public relations and governs in a secondary academy in Shropshire.

-Tom is a research and information officer at the NGA.
+Tom is the senior research lead at the NGA.
 He leads on NGA research-based projects, with some of his outputs including work around Ofsted local authority school improvement inspections and executive headteachers.
 He is currently working on projects around headteacher recruitment, headteacher performance appraisal and multi-academy trust case-studies.
 Tom is also part of the wider policy and information team at the NGA and leads on secondary assessment, Prevent and sixth-forms.

 Before joining the NGA, Tom achieved a first class degree in History and Politics from the University of Lancaster.
 He has recently achieved a distinction in a research methods MA from the University of Birmingham.

-Fay is policy and information officer at the NGA.
+Fay is the Senior Policy Officer at the NGA.
 Her role involves responding to consultations and inquiries, producing policy briefings, writing guidance, working on campaigns and research projects, and contributing to communications and publications.
 Fay co-ordinates content for the weekly e-newsletter, the Community MATs network and the annual NGA & TES school governance survey.
 Her main policy areas include accountability, Ofsted, school improvement and primary assessment.

 Fay is a co-opted governor at a maintained primary school in Birmingham.